centreon/centreon-archived/doc/en/configuration_guide/process_description/managetraps.rst

 #.
 Create a Manufacturer linked to the SNMP trap that you created, see this :ref:`section <configuration_advanced_snmptrapds_manufacturer>`
 #.
 Import MiB in the Centreon web interface, see this :ref:`section <configuration_advanced_snmptrapds_mibimport>`

-When import a MiB file, it's possible that dependencies are necessary.
+Prior to importing a certain MiB file, it may happen that a number of dependencies need to be met.
 In order to find the dependencies of your MIB, you must open your MIB file using a standard text editor, then:

 #.
-Locate the line that starts with IMPORTS
+Locate the line that starts with **IMPORTS**
 #.
-All dependencies required to import your MIB file are after the keyword **FROM**
+Verify all the required dependencies to import your MIB file after the keyword **FROM**

 Eg. :